I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbfnattach/nc-usbfnattach-usbfn-get-attach-action.md

 <p>If the operation is successful, the callback function must return STATUS_SUCCESS, or another status value for which NT_SUCCESS(status) equals TRUE.
 Otherwise it must return a status value for which NT_SUCCESS(status) equals FALSE.</p>

 ## -remarks
 <p>To support attach and detatch detection, the USB lower filter driver must publish its support.
 During the publishing process, the driver also registers its implementation of this  callback function.
 For more information, see <a href="buses.usb_filter_driver_for_proprietary_charging">USB filter driver for supporting proprietary chargers</a>.</p>

-<p>To support attach and detatch detection, the USB lower filter driver must publish its support.
-During the publishing process, the driver also registers its implementation of this  callback function.
-For more information, see <a href="buses.usb_filter_driver_for_proprietary_charging">USB filter driver for supporting proprietary chargers</a>.</p>

 ## -requirements